goodelias/rielta-aqua.github.io/blog-mern/README.md

 ## Run

-To run this application (the master branch), first you have to clone the frontend part repository via this link [MERN-blog-frontend](https://github.com/goodelias/goodelias.github.io/tree/master/mern-blog-frontend).
+To run this application (the master branch), You have to run the client and server together.
+First you have to clone the frontend part repository via this link [MERN-blog-frontend](https://github.com/goodelias/goodelias.github.io/tree/master/mern-blog-frontend).
 Since you have both parts of the project we can start set everything up to run the app.

 **Backend**